-The Nelson-DeLuz House was built about 1905 on the corner of South Eleventh and William Streets.
+The Nelson-DeLuz House was built around 1905 at the corner of South 11th and William Streets.
 A neo-classic bungalow with ship lap siding, it is in a style made popular by the local architectural firm of Wolfe and McKenzie.
 The classic features include the porch pillars and capitals, dentils at roof and windows, and decorative corbels and plaster ornaments at some of the windows and pediments.
 The gabled roof is a feature of the bungalow style.

 1650 Senter Road | San Jose, CA 95112 History Park Entrance

 635 Phelan Avenue Peralta Adobe-Fallon House Historic Site